In simplest terms, the job of a consultant is to provide actionable advice to another individual, business or entity.

 If you want to become a consultant, your annual salary will depend on a variety of factors, including your previous experience as a consultant, your academic success, the industry you’re in, your geographic location and even the company you work with.
 Some IT consultants can make far more than one who works for a startup tech firm.

 Another factor that affects your final salary as a consultant is the overall impact of your services.
-Those working as an administrative consultant, which is one of the lowest-earning consultancy positions, make an average of $30,000 on a yearly basis.
+Those working as administrative consultants, one of the lowest-earning positions, make an average of $30,000 on a yearly basis.

 Management consultants, sometimes known as management analysts, earn significantly more than their office-bound counterparts.
 As of 2015, the average annual salary for a management consultant was $81,320, which amounts to nearly $40 per hour.
 While this is enough for most of us to lead a comfortable life, even this is still on the lower end of the spectrum when compared to some other consultancy positions.

 Personal financial advisors, or financial consultants, earn an average of $89,160 per year.
-These roles typically involve higher education, such as an associate or bachelor’s degree, but the additional years spent in academia can pay huge dividends.
+These roles typically involve higher education but the additional years spent in academia can pay huge dividends.
 Add a master’s degree to your profile to see this amount increase even further.

 Some consultants make a great living through their trade.
 The national average annual salary for a business consultant is just under $120,000, but the scope and scale of this role puts it beyond the reach of novice entrepreneurs and professionals who are just starting off.

 With so much emphasis being placed on the establishment and enforcement of company culture, there are plenty of opportunities to become a consultant in this specific niche.
 Startup enterprises are more likely to take a chance on an inexperienced consultant than larger, established organizations, but roles like this can go a long way in your path to success.